jflamy/owlcms4/docs/MQTTMessages.md

     - When the jury ends a break, publish `jurybox/break/A stop`.
     - When a referee decision has been made, immediately display the decision on the jury control panel.
         - Subscribe to `fop/decision/A`.
-        - Reset the decision on `fop/resetDecisions/A` and `fop/clockStart/A`.
+        - Reset the decision on `fop/resetDecisions/A` .
 - Timekeeper
     - When the timekeeper starts the clock, publish `clock/A start`.
     - When the timekeeper stop the clock, publish `clock/A stop`.